Nemesis533/Local_LLHAMA/README.md

         "type": "list"}
   },

- In addition to Home Assistant related values, you'll also see the path where to fetch the LLM from (in my setup, they are on a path different from the standard huggingface one) as well as settings for the webui and the wakeword sensitivity.
+ In addition to Home Assistant related values, you'll also see the path where to fetch the LLM from (in my setup, they are on a path different from the standard huggingface one) as well as settings for the LLM models and other non-sensitive configuration.

+ **Note**: Sensitive values like API tokens and URLs are now stored in the `.env` file for security.

  You can get more details on how the file is used inside the SettingsLoader.py class.